plmuninn/scala-simple-validation/docs/docs/about.md

 ---
 # About

-`scala-simple-validation` was designed to allow in simple way validate case classes and otherdata structures.
+`scala-simple-validation` was designed to allow in simple way validate case classes and other data structures.
 It provides:
 1. easy way for describing validation schema
 2. few common validators to use
 3. simple way of creating your own, custom validators